William McMaster Murdoch: Night of the sinking

 Despite these efforts, the ship made its fatal collision about 37 seconds after the iceberg had been sighted, opening the first six compartments.
 After the collision, Murdoch raced towards the watertight door controls, in the open bridge, and signalled the alarm below.
 Murdoch then told Quartermaster Olliver to "take the time", and told one of the junior officers to "make a note" in the logbook.
 Captain Smith came on to the bridge, asking Murdoch, "What have we struck?"
 Murdoch told him what happened and affirmed that the watertight doors were shut and the warning bell had rung.
 Smith, Murdoch, and Boxhall walked out on to the starboard bridge wing trying to spot the iceberg.

-Murdoch was put in charge of the starboard evacuation, during which he launched ten lifeboats.
+Murdoch was later put in charge of the starboard evacuation, during which he launched 10 lifeboats.
 Seaman Buley remembered an order from Murdoch for the "seamen to get together and uncover the boats and turn them out as quietly as though nothing had happened".
 Pitman joined Murdoch in helping and was ordered to start working on Boat No. 5.
-Murdoch was hard at work on Boat No. 7; when lookout George Hogg worked with him, Murdoch told him to step into the boat.
+Murdoch was hard at work on Boat No. 7, along with assistance from Fifth Officer Harold Lowe; when lookout George Hogg worked with him, Murdoch told him to step into the boat.
 Murdoch ordered Steward Etches to get into Boat No. 5 and assist the men with the forward fall.
-Murdoch told Pitman to take charge of the boat.
-He shook his hand and said, "Goodbye, good luck to you."
+He told Pitman to take charge of boat No. 5, shaking his hand and said, "Goodbye, good luck to you."
 Pitman, who at that time did not expect the ship to sink, later felt that Murdoch had not expected to see him again.

 Lightoller later recalled that Wilde had apparently talked to Murdoch about where the firearms were, but Murdoch had no clue where they were, due to the re-shuffling of senior officers at Southampton.
 Lightoller led Wilde, Smith and Murdoch to the cabin, where he brought out the box of revolvers.
 Murdoch placed able-bodied seaman George Moore in charge of Boat.
 No. 3.
-He then began working at Lifeboat #1, where he allowed Sir Cosmo Duff-Gordon; his wife Lucy, Lady Duff-Gordon; her secretary, Mabel Francatelli; Abraham Salomon; and C. E. Henry Stengel to get in.
-As Stengel climbed in, he rolled over the teak top-rail and into the boat.
-Murdoch laughed heartily, saying, "That is the funniest sight I have seen to-night."
+Along with Lowe, Murdoch began working at Lifeboat #1, where the pair allowed Sir Cosmo Duff-Gordon; his wife Lucy, Lady Duff-Gordon; her secretary, Mabel Francatelli; Abraham Salomon; and C. E. Henry Stengel to get in; with a lack of passengers around the emergency cutter, Murdoch gave the order to lower the boat which would later be a topic of controversey.
 At Boat No. 9, Murdoch, a number of stewards and other members of the victualling department were passing women and children over from the port side to fill up the boat.
 He fired warning shots at Collapsible C during the loading process in order to prevent a group of men swarming the Collapsible.
 Murdoch perished in the disaster and his body was never recovered.